ravachol/kew/website/site_src/contribute.md

    cd kew
    ```

-2. To enable debugging symbols, run make with DEBUG=1
+2. To enable debugging symbols, run make with DEBUG=1 or DEBUG=2 (crashes on errors).
+Both log to error.log

 3. Build the project:
    ```